-Management regards ACV Bookings as an important indicator of future revenues, but they are not comparable to, nor are they a substitute for, an analysis of our revenues and other U.S. generally accepted accounting principles ("U.S. GAAP") measures.
+Management regards ACV Bookings as an important indicator of future revenues, but it is not comparable to, nor is it a substitute for, an analysis of our revenues and other U.S. generally accepted accounting principles ("U.S. GAAP") measures.
 We define ACV Bookings as the average annualized value of software contracts signed in the current reporting period that generate current and future on-premises and SaaS software revenue.
 We only include contracts with an initial term of at least 24 months and we exclude perpetual licenses and other software revenues that are non-recurring in nature.
 For renewals of existing software subscription contracts, we count only incremental annual revenue expected over the current contract as ACV Bookings.

 ACV Bookings is calculated by dividing the total expected contract value by the contract term in years.
 The expected contract value equals the fixed amount - including guaranteed minimums, if any - stated in the contract, plus estimates of future usage-based fees.
 We develop estimates from discussions with our customers and examinations of historical data from similar products and customer arrangements.
 Differences between estimates and actual results occur due to variability in the estimated usage.
 This variability can be the result of the economic trends in our customers' industries, individual performance of our customers relative to their competitors, and regulatory and other factors that affect the business environment in which our customers operate.
+For each of the periods presented, ACV Bookings related to estimates of future usage-based fees was approximately 30% of the total ACV Bookings amount.
+Differences between the initial estimates of future usage-based fees and actual results historically have not been material and we do not currently expect that they will be materially different in the future.

 We disclose estimated revenue expected to be recognized in the future related to remaining performance obligations in Note 7 to the accompanying condensed consolidated financial statements.
-However, we believe ACV Bookings is a more meaningful measure of our business as it includes estimated revenues and future billings excluded from Note 7, such as usage-based fees and guaranteed minimums derived from our on-premises software licenses, among others.
+However, we believe ACV Bookings is a useful supplemental measure of our business as it includes estimated revenues and future billings excluded from Note 7, such as usage-based fees and guaranteed minimums derived from our on-premises software licenses, among others.